ahmedcodein/salesware/README.md

 #### 3.3.2 Communication Management

-The communication management consists of two pages.
-The home page and the contact page.
+The communication management consists of four pages.
+The home page, the contact page, 404 error, and 500 error pages.

 1. Home Page